-In the 2016 Legislative Session, Betsy was again appointed to the Joint Committee on Ways and Means where she has served since her first session.
-In addition to serving as Vice Co-Chair of the Full Ways & Means Committee, her 2016 legislative duties include co-chair of the Transportation & Economic Development Subcommittee of Ways & Means, and a member of the General Government Subcommittee of Ways & Means.
+In the 2017 Legislative Session, Senator Johnson serves as the Vice Co-Chair of the Joint Committee on Ways and Means, Co-Chair of the Ways and Means Transportation and Economic Development Subcommittee, and member of the Ways and Means General Government Subcommittee.
 Senator Johnson also serves on the Joint Committee on Transportation Preservation and Modernization and on the Joint Legislative Policy and Research Committee.

 Senator Johnson's weekly radio show focuses on her work in Senate District 16 and in the Oregon Legislature, how changes to state statutes may affect constituents, Oregon's economy, activities of the Oregon legislature during and in-between legislative sessions, her work with State Senators and State Representatives of both parties, the progress and outcome of bills that impact residents of Senate District 16 and issues of concern to people who live on the Oregon North Coast, including the residents of Columbia, Clatsop, Tillamook, Multnomah and Washington counties.